 The above analysis brings us to the political crux of the problem regarding defense policy.
-The top military brass and big defense contractors are well connected in Congress,6 whose individual members have their own vested interest in defense manufacturing and bases located in their districts.
+The top military brass and big defense contractors are well connected in Congress, whose individual members have their own vested interest in defense manufacturing and bases located in their districts.
 This is a perfect storm for a massive rip-off of the American public in the name of national security.
-Americans must now demand new fiscal priorities, which means eliminating unnecessary military programs and investing the resources in a Green New Deal that can meet the needs of ordinary people today and future generations.
+Americans must now demand new fiscal priorities, which means eliminating unnecessary military bases and weapon systems and investing the resources in a Green New Deal that can meet the needs of ordinary people today and in future generations.